Women in Texas government: Legislative Branch

 Two of the longest serving and highest ranking women in the Texas Legislative Branch are Judith Zaffirini (Democrat) and Senfronia Thompson (Democrat).
-Zaffirini is the longest-serving and highest-ranking ranking female and Hispanic senator.
+Zaffirini is the longest-serving and highest-ranking female and Hispanic senator.
 She has served 19 sessions in the Texas Senate, first winning election as the District 21 senator to the 1987 70th Legislature.
 She was the first Mexican American woman to be elected to the Senate and to serve as President Pro Tempore of the Senate, and she is currently the second highest-ranking senator overall.
 In the House of Representatives, Senfronia Thompson is the longest-serving woman and African American legislator in the history of the Texas Legislature.
 Thompson first won election to the 63rd Legislature in 1972 and has served a total of 25 terms in office.
 She currently represents northeast Houston in District 141 and is Dean of the House of Representatives.